mdm-code/gsnip/README.md

 [![Action Status](https://github.com/mdm-code/gsnip/workflows/gsnip%20CI/CD/badge.svg)](https://github.com/mdm-code/gsnip/actions)

 This my personal snippet manager.
-It lets you find, insert, delete and list out snippets stored in a text file and written with straightforward, I believe, syntax rules.
+It lets you find, insert, delete and list out all snippets stored in a text file and written with straightforward, I believe, syntax rules.
 My goal was to keep the program as simple as possible: it scans the source file with snippets and offers an interface to interact with it.

-There are two parts of the workflow: one, `gsnipd`, a UDP-based server handling connections, and `gsnip`, which is the client that relies on `FD0` or `SDTIN` to message the server.
+There are two parts of the workflow: one, `gsnipd`, a server running on Unix Domain Socket handling connections, and `gsnip`, which is the client that relies on `FD0` or `SDTIN` and simple sub-commands to send messages to the server.

-`gsnipd`, `gsnip` and all its subcommands print out useful information with `--help`.
+`gsnipd`, `gsnip` and all its subcommands print out useful information with `-h|--help`.

 First, you want to spin up the server with either of these commands: